Be prepared for adventure

 - Have no criminal or immigration-related convictions,

-- Convince an immigration officer that they have ties—such as a job, home, financial assets or family—that will take them back to their home country,
+- Assure an immigration officer that they have ties—such as a job, home, financial assets or family—that will take them back to their home country,

-- Convince an immigration officer that they will leave Canada at the end of their visit, and
+- Assure an immigration officer that they will leave Canada at the end of their visit, and

 - Have enough money for the duration of their stay.